New and expectant mothers at work, what should I have in place?

 How can any risks be reduced?

-In most work environments reducing the risks is a fairly straightforward exercise.
+In most work environments reducing the risks is a straightforward exercise.
 For example, it may be necessary to make sure that the mother has adequate breaks from display screen equipment, to make sure of comfort and a change of posture.
 Simple policies such as not undertaking any manual handling of boxes or files whilst pregnant, will help reduce the risks associated with this activity.
 In other job roles where more significant risks are identified more adjustment to her role may be needed such as alternative work or, a suspension on paid leave.
 Ultimately, reducing any risks to new and expectant mothers requires good management as part of an adequate safety management system.

 References